vpalmisano/webrtcperf/docs/config.md

 *Default*: `""`

+## customUrlHandler
+This argument specifies the file path for the custom page URL handler that will be exported by default.
+The custom page URL handler allows you to define custom URLs that can be used to open your application, and provides the following variables for customization: `$p`: the process pid, `$s`: the session index, `$S`: the total sessions, `$t`: the tab index, `$T`: the total tabs per session, `$i`: the tab absolute index.
+You can use these variables to create custom URL schemes that suit your application's needs.

+*Type*: `string`

+*Default*: `""`

 ## videoPath
 The fake video path; if set, the video will be used as fake media source.
 The docker pre-built image contains a 2 minutes video sequence stored at `/app/video.mp4`.
 It accepts a local file, an http endpoint or a string starting with
 `generate:` (example: `generate:null` will generate a black video with silent audio).
 The temporary files containing the raw video and audio will be stored at `${VIDEO_CACHE_PATH}/video.${VIDEO_FORMAT}` and `${VIDEO_CACHE_PATH}/audio.wav`.